Skip to main content

 Desolation Sound

-For hikers and swimmers, the area offers beaches, four lakes, and a stunning waterfall (Cassel Falls in Teakerne Arm).
+For hikers and swimmers, the area provides beaches, four lakes, and a stunning waterfall (Cassel Falls in Teakerne Arm).
 There are 11 designated campgrounds, with Rebecca Spit a great choice for convenient beach access.

 Click below for information on other Desolation Sound marine parks: